mengye22/sqlalchemy-challenge/README.md

 # Surfs Up with SQLAlchemy!

+## Goal
-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+Exploring and planning long holiday vacation in Honolulu, Hawaii!
+To help with this trip planning, need to do some climate analysis on the area.

 ## Step 1 - Climate Analysis and Exploration

 To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.